-Even with very high common mode shifts between different CAN nodes of up to -/+30V the new HS-CAN generation transceivers are capable to receive all data on their CAN bus pins full inline with the receiver requirements of the ISO11898-5 standard.
+Even with very high common mode shifts between different CAN nodes of up to -/+30V the new HS-CAN generation transceivers are capable to receive all data on their CAN bus pins full inline with the receiver requirements of the ISO11898-2 and SAE J2284 standards.

-A much smaller loop delay from TXD to RXD at $V{CC} = V{IO} = 5V$ allows to build larger network topologies.
+A much smaller loop delay from TXD to RXD at V{CC} = V{IO} = 5V allows to build larger network topologies.